-The Richard Commission, established by the Welsh Government in 2002 to examine the powers and electoral arrangements of the Assembly, subsequently recommended the legal separation of the executive and legislature as individual legal entities.
+The Commission on the Powers and Electoral Arrangements of the National Assembly for Wales (the Richard Commission), established by the Welsh Government in 2002 to examine the powers and electoral arrangements of the Assembly, subsequently recommended the legal separation of the executive and legislature as individual legal entities.
 This was formally achieved following the 2007 Assembly elections and the coming into force of the

 Government of Wales Act 2006.

 Through separation, the 2006 Act clarified the roles of each institution.
-The Welsh Government ( the First Minister, Welsh Ministers, Deputy Ministers and the Counsel General) became responsible for making and implementing decisions, policies and subordinate legislation. the First Minister, Welsh Ministers, Deputy Ministers and the Counsel General) became responsible for making and implementing decisions, policies and subordinate legislation.
+The Welsh Government ( the First Minister, the Welsh Ministers, Deputy Ministers and the Counsel General) became responsible for making and implementing decisions, policies and subordinate legislation.

 The 2006 Act also provided that the property, staff and services required by the National Assembly would be provided by the Assembly Commission.